-To avoid this, every couple of weeks you should cut away any hair and debris from the motorized brush.
-You can do this with scissors.
+To avoid this, you should use scissors to cut away any hair and debris from the motorized brush every couple of weeks.

 The more you use your vacuum, the more likely it will have a shorter lifespan.
-Using it regularly will expose the machine to more wear and tear, especially if you have large spaces.
+Using it regularly will expose the machine to more wear and tear, especially with large spaces.

-This is particularly true if your floors and carpet are dirty and heavily soiled — your vacuum has to work harder.
+This is particularly true if your floors and carpet are dirty and heavily soiled since your vacuum has to work harder.

 But misuse can also shorten the life of your vacuum.
-For example, not using the correct height adjustment for high carpet pile or not choosing the right model for your needs.
+Examples of misuse include not using the correct height adjustment for a high-pile carpet or not choosing the suitable model for your needs.

 Stick, handheld, and robot vacuums, for instance, aren’t for heavily soiled floors.
 Use an upright vacuum instead.

 Some handheld vacuums are designed to clean up light water spills and accidents.
 This is often known as having wet/dry vacuuming ability.